Joycelynhicks/Joycelynhicks.github.io/readme.md

 - Adding Order Page, so customers can order directly from the website.
 - Adding Login Page, so customers can track current and previous orders.
-- Adding customer reviews, so new customers have a better idea of customer experience.
+- Adding responsive capability, so customers can use on smaller devices.